-For au pairs from non-EU countries there are two possibilities to become an au pair in Great Britain: the Tier 5 Youth Mobility Scheme a student visa.
+There are different possibilities to become an au pair in Great Britain:

 Tier 5 Youth Mobility Scheme

-The Youth Mobility Scheme makes it possible for young people (aged 18-30) from certain countries to spend a limited time living and working in England, Scotland, Northern Ireland or Wales.
+The Tier 5 Youth Mobility Scheme makes it possible for young people (aged 18-30) from certain countries to spend a limited time living and working in England, Scotland, Northern Ireland or Wales.

 Young people from the following countries are eligible for the Tier 5 Youth Mobility Scheme: